 During the first quarter of 2023, the Company distributed, at no charge to holders of the Company's common stock, non-transferable subscription rights to purchase up to an aggregate of 6,366,129 Units.
 Each Unit consisted of one share of our common stock and a Warrant to purchase one share of our common stock.
 The Warrants were exercisable immediately, expire five years from the date of issuance and have an exercise price of \$1.25 per share.
 For each share of common stock held by a stockholder of the Company on February 22, 2023, the record date of the Rights Offering, such stockholder received 0.5 subscription rights.
 Each whole subscription right allowed the holder thereof to subscribe to purchase one Unit, which we refer to as the basic subscription right, at a subscription price of \$1.00 per Unit.
-In addition, any holder of subscription rights exercising his, her or its basic subscription right in full was eligible to subscribe to purchase additional Units that remained unsubscribed in the Rights Offering at the same subscription price per Unit that applied to the basic subscription right, subject to proration among participants exercising their over-subscription privilege.
+In addition, any holder of subscription rights exercising his, her or its basic subscription right in full was eligible to subscribe to purchase additional Units that remained unsubscribed in the Rights Offering at the same subscription privilege rule that applied to the basic subscription right, subject to proration among participants exercising their over-subscription privilege, which we refer to as the over-subscription privilege.
 The subscription rights period expired on March 9, 2023, and resulted in stockholders subscribing for 3,143,969 Units.
 Upon the closing of the Rights Offering, which occurred on March 14, 2023, we issued 3,143,969 shares of common stock and 3,143,969 Warrants and received aggregate gross cash proceeds of approximately \$3.14 million.
-After deducting dealer-manager fees and other fees and expenses related to the Rights Offering, we received and purchase of Warrants issued in the Rights Offering.
-The Rights Offering was made pursuant to a registration statement on Form S-1 (Registration No. 333-269082), which was declared effective by the U.S. Securities and Exchange Commission on February 14, 2023, and the prospectus dated February 22, 2023.
+After deducting dealer-manager fees and other fees and expenses related to the Rights Offering, we received net proceeds of approximately \$2.7 million.
+If exercised, additional gross proceeds of up to approximately \$3.93 million may be received through the exercise of Warrants issued in the Rights Offering.
+The Rights Offering was made pursuant to a registration statement on Form S-1 (Registration No. 333-269082), which was declared effective by the U.S. S

 On August 2, 2023, the Company entered into a Securities Purchase Agreement with two accredited investors pursuant to which the Company agreed to issue and sell in a private placement (the "Series A Offering") shares of a newly created series of preferred stock designated as Series A Convertible Preferred Stock (the "Series A Stock").
 Pursuant to the Securities Purchase Agreement, the purchasers collectively agreed to purchase up to 10,000 shares of Series A Stock at a per share purchase price equal to \$100.00, for total gross proceeds of up to \$1.0 million.
-The purchasers purchased 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 on August 4, 2023, purchased an additional 4,000 shares of Series A Stock for an aggregate purchase price of \$200,000 on December 1, 2023.
+The purchasers purchased 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 on August 4, 2023, purchased an additional 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 on September 7, 2023, and purchased an additional 2,000 shares of Series A Stock for an aggregate purchase price of \$200,000 on December 1, 2023.
 The Company previously engaged The Oak Ridge Financial Services Group, Inc. ("Oak Ridge") to serve as a financial adviser to the Company in connection with the capital raising activities.
 The Company paid Oak Ridge a \$10,000 cash advisory fee upon commencement of the engagement and, in connection with the Series A Offering, the Company has agreed to pay the Oak Ridge a cash fee equal to 5.0% of the gross proceeds received by the Company in the Series A Offering, in addition to reimbursing Oak Ridge for its out-of-pocket expenses.